rajeesing/cdc/README.md

 6. cdc.lsn_time_mapping
 7. dbo.systransschemas

-Try to insert a row in the employee table which has following schema definitions
+Try to insert a row in the employee table which has the following schema definitions
 ```
 Table: Employee
 	[Id] [int] IDENTITY(1,1) NOT NULL,